Compare Car Insurance Quotes in Real-Time and Save.

 What Is Buying Cryptocurrency?

-The act of purchasing cryptocurrency itself does not directly impact your credit score, but the method of payment can.
-If you use a credit card to buy crypto, some issuers may treat the transaction as a cash advance, which often carries higher interest rates and fees.
-This can also increase your credit utilization ratio, a key factor in determining your credit score.
+The act of purchasing cryptocurrency itself does not directly affect your credit score, as crypto transactions are not reported to credit bureaus.
+However, the method you use to fund the purchase can have an indirect impact on your credit.
+For example, if you use a credit card to buy crypto, the transaction may be treated as a cash advance, potentially increasing your credit utilization ratio and influencing your score.

 An icon of a lightbulb